Digital Health Product Leader

 MayoClinic.org/diseases-conditions

-MayoClinic.org provides information about 1500+ diseases and conditions.
-However, the current presentation and organization of information poses challenges for 1B+ annual website visitors.
+MayoClinic.org provides information about 1500+ diseases and conditions, but the presentation posed challenges for 1B+ annual website visitors:

-• Current search functionality and index page visual design does not provide a guided, personal, welcoming experience through the information and too many unfiltered search results adds to cognitive burden and website abandonment
+• Search functionality didn't provide a guided, personal experience - too many unfiltered results added cognitive burden and website abandonment

-• Too many distracting on-page elements rather than logical related content connections
+• Too many distracting on-page elements rather than logical content connections

-• Non-English experience is not seamless, has English portions disrupting throughout
+• Non-English experience wasn't seamless with English portions disrupting throughout

 As a Senior Product Manager, I owned the product vision and strategy to make it easier for people to find evidence-based actionable health information content on MayoClinic.org.
 I led the product team and vendor partnership from discovery through delivery of a redesigned user experience and content index segmentation to return more user-centered search results.